wreiner/wrci/README.md

 The first pipeline must have a `helper_image` defined.
 A docker container based on this image will be started.

 Every nested pipeline can omit a helper image.
 If this parameter is omitted for a nested pipeline, the steps will be run inside the parents container.
+If a helper image is configured a new container will be started and the steps of the nested pipeline will be run inside this new container.

-Every pipeline must define a `name` throught this parameter.
+Every pipeline must define a `name` through the `name` parameter.
+The `name` should correspond to a directory under `.wrci` and is used for running steps.

 The parameter `start_command` is completely optional.